XtremeOwnage/Web/docs/blog/posts/Technology/2025/Learn-About-Computers.md

 ALU design, UART, Audio, Memory, File Systems...
 ALL of it.

+#### I want to do that- but, without AS much work.

+Then checkout [Ben Eater](https://www.youtube.com/@BenEater){target=_blank} where the focus of the channel is a 6501 CPU running on a breadboard.
+Many of the same topics are addressed, such as input, output, assembly... etc..

 ## Thats all nice, but, I just want to make a video game.

 If so- check out [Javid9](https://www.youtube.com/@javidx9/videos){target=_blank}